 There are more people aged 50 and over in employment than ever before, and by 2020 over 50s will make up almost a third of the working age population.
-In the North East we have one of the lowest employment rates in the country for those aged 50 and over – 63.7% – and this poses a real challenge.
+In the North East, we have one of the lowest employment rates in the country for those aged 50 and over – 63.7%.
+This poses a real challenge.

 Our aim to reduce inactivity levels in our 50+ workforce aligns with the government’s ‘Fuller Working Lives’ strategy, which encourages employers to boost their numbers of older workers and to make sure that those in our workforce who are older are supported, whether they want to pursue a new direction or continue in their career.
 Challenges associated with building an older workforce include issues people face such as redundancy, health problems and caring responsibilities that force them to leave the workforce before retirement age.

 We are considering how we can we take positive action to support both employers and employees.
 And, how should we be reskilling and upskilling older workers and helping to retain these valuable and experienced employees in the North East workforce?
 The government’s Fuller Working Lives initiative focuses on ‘the three R’s’: retain, retrain and recruit.

 We can retain over 50s in the workplace by planning effectively for an ageing workforce .
 We are working with employers in the region to investigate how we can best retain the skills and experience of older workers in our region’s economy.

 Older workers are often overlooked when it comes to workplace training.
 However, someone aged 50 could easily stay with their employer for another 15 years or more, so there’s a clear case for investing in their development, to the benefit of both the individual and the employer.

 When it comes to recruitment, age discrimination, whether conscious or unconscious, can be a barrier for older people who are seeking work.
 It can also mean that employers are missing out on the skills and experience of an entire section of the workforce.

 Retrain, regain, retain – a pilot to support employers and the older workforce